mina19/gwcelery/doc/operations.rst

 GWCelery should be started/stopped using GitLab's continuous deployment, as explained in the :doc:`deployment` section.

 **TODO:** environments need to be fixed (https://git.ligo.org/emfollow/gwcelery/-/issues/610).

+Alternatively, the deployment pipeline can be triggered manually by navigating to *Build > Pipelines* on the right side menu of the `GWCelery GitLab`_ repository.
+For this, you need to know which instance of the pipeline needs to be retriggered, so expert supervision is needed.

 In case of problems with GitLab, the pipleine can be manually started/stopped in the following way: